 Little care is required to grow this plant.
 Apply an all-purpose fertilizer or manure tea in spring.
 Prune away stems that have browned.
 Happily, these are deer-resistant perennials.

 The Best Landscaping Use Is for Water Gardens

 Because of their ability to grow in a few inches of standing water, corkscrew rush plants present you with a couple of options when assembling water gardens:

 - Grow them in containers, which can be sunken into the water (just don't bury the crowns more than 3 to 4 inches)

 - Grow them in the ground around the margins of the water feature

 If you can spare a few stems, cut them and add them to a floral arrangement, where they will provide just as much as pizzazz as they do in your water garden.
 They are highly architectural plants and make a powerful statement in almost any situation.

-The species plant that grows wild across much of the world bears the common names "soft rush" and "common rush."
+The species that grows wild across much of the world bears the common names "soft rush" and "common rush."
 J. effusus is native to North America and various other continents.
-It grows in clumps to a height of 2-4 feet with a similar spread.
+It grows in clumps to a height of 2 to 4 feet with a similar spread.
 Common rush produces clusters of small, greenish-yellow flowers throughout the summer.

 How Do Rushes, Sedges, and Grasses Differ?

 Because most people are familiar with the concept of "grass" and unfamiliar with the concepts of "rush" and "sedge," plants in the latter two categories are often misidentified as grasses.
 Here's a basic breakdown of the three plant families: